 Why Are Temperature Differentials in Mass Concrete So Important in Winter?

-In ACI 306: Guide to Cold Weather Concreting, cold weather concreting is defined as “a period when for more than three successive days the average daily air temperature drops below 40°F (5°C) and stays below 50°F (10°C) for more than one-half of any 24 hour period.”
+During cold weather, mass concrete temperature differentials become more pronounced because surface cooling accelerates while the internal core remains warm.
+In ACI 306: Guide to Cold Weather Concreting, cold weather concreting is defined as “a period when for more than three successive days the average daily air temperature drops below 40°F (5°C) and stays below 50°F (10°C) for more than one-half of any 24-hour period.”

 Along with slowing down the curing process, cold weather also causes the water in concrete to freeze and expand.
 This causes cracking and weakening of the concrete, rendering it useless in some cases.
 However, it can still be successfully poured and placed in winter as long as the right precautions are taken to heat it properly.